-based support builds solidity, planning documents also add to the solidity of the project.
+Several other components or building blocks are necessary to complete the planning foundation.
+Just as having broadbased support builds solidity, planning documents also add to the solidity of the project.
 They can answer questions before they are asked, can address concerns early on, and put the planners and managers in a proactive, knowledgeable position.
 These documents include the management plan, sign plan, map, architectural theme, barrier design, monitoring plan, interpretive plan, and rehabilitation and erosion control plan.